27 January 2018

 About Matilda International Hospital

 Matilda International Hospital is a not for profit private hospital providing personalised patient care with international standards.
 Key areas of expertise include health screening, women’s health, orthopaedics/spinal, ear nose and throat, and general surgery.
-Seamless medical services are supported by an outpatient department and a conveniently located medical centre in Central and a community clinic in Caine Road.
+Seamless medical services are supported by an outpatient department and a conveniently located medical centre in Central.

 About Sailability Hong Kong